16 Best Restaurants in Lecce, Italy

 Read more: 12 Best Restaurants in Ostuni, Puglia

-If you don’t manage to snag a reservation at Primo, don’t fret—Duo Ristorante is more than just a worthy alternative; it’s a culinary destination in its own right.
-Tucked away on Via Giuseppe Garibaldi, this Michelin-recommended gem offers a modern take on Apulian cuisine that’s both inventive and deeply rooted in tradition.
+If you don’t manage to snag a reservation at Primo, don’t fret, Duo Ristorante is more than just a worthy alternative.
+Located on Via Giuseppe Garibaldi, this Michelin-recommended gem offers a modern take on Apulian cuisine that’s both inventive and deeply rooted in tradition.

 Chef Fabiano Viva, the passionate force behind Duo, brings a unique flair to the kitchen, drawing inspiration from his land, sea, and memories.
 His approach is evident in dishes like the “My sea I don’t know you” dessert—a lemon mousse with caper meringue and anchovies—that encapsulates the essence of the Mediterranean in a single bite.